RMITLibrary/easy_cite/2022-build/markdown/rmitharvard.md

 In your reference list:

+- The author may be a person/people, an organisation or the government department.

+- Italicise the report title.

+- For organisation reports, if stated, put the actual report number after the words **report number**.
+Omit if there is none.

-- Italicise report title.
-Add the accessed date (e.g. accessed 13 December 2021), followed by a full stop, a space then the URL.
+- Add the accessed date (e.g. accessed 13 December 2021), followed by a full stop, a space then the URL.
 No full stop after URL.

-- For reports with full-page format/imaging (PDF), give the URL for the page where the report can be found, not the link to the PDF itself.
+- For documents that are available as PDF, provide a URL that links to the landing page where the PDF is located, not the URL that directly links to the PDF itself.
+If there is no landing page, provide a URL that directly links to the PDF.

 ##### Rule (government report)

-> Author's family name Initial (Year) *Title of report: subtitle of report*, Name of Agency, Name of Government, accessed Day Month Year.
+> Author's family name Initial (Year) *Title of report: subtitle of report*, report number report number \[if available\], Name of Government Department, Name of Government, accessed Day Month Year.
 URL

 ##### Examples

-> Hayne KM (2019) *Royal Commission into misconduct in the banking, superannuation and financial services industry*, Volume 3, Australian Government, accessed 13 December 2021. https<nolink>://www.royalcommission.gov.au/banking/final-report
+> Hayne KM (2019) *Royal Commission into misconduct in the banking, superannuation and financial services industry, Volume 3*, Royal Commissions, Australian Government, accessed 13 December 2021. https<nolink>://www.royalcommission.gov.au/banking/final-report

 > Wells Advisory (2021) *Forward impact of COVID-19 on Australian higher education*, Tertiary Education Quality and Standards Agency (TEQSA), Australian Government, accessed 13 December 2021. https<nolink>://www.teqsa.gov.au/latest-news/publications/forward-impact-covid-19-australian-higher-education-report

 ##### Rule (organisation report)

-> Author's family name Initial (Year) *Title of report: subtitle of report*, Name of Publisher, accessed Day Month Year.
+> Author's family name Initial (Year) *Title of report: subtitle of report*, report number report number \[if available\], Name of Website website, accessed Day Month Year.
 URL

-##### Example
+##### Examples

-> AASW (Australian Association of Social Workers) (2021) *Annual report 2020-2021*, AASW, accessed 13 December 2021. https<nolink>://www.aasw.asn.au/publications/reports
+> AASW (Australian Association of Social Workers) (2021) *Annual report 2020-2021*, AASW website, accessed 13 December 2021. https<nolink>://www.aasw.asn.au/publications/reports

+> FMGL (Fortescue Metals Group Ltd) (2021) *Annual report FY21*, FMGL website, accessed 13 December 2021. https<nolink>://www.fmgl.com.au/investors/asx-announcements

 ###### end-subtype-content